๐ŸงพFinancial Accounting I

 Prepare a Post-Closing Trial Balance

-• Contains only permanent accounts—all temporary accounts should show zero balances after closing
+• Contains only permanent accounts.
+All temporary accounts should show zero balances after closing.

-• Verifies the closing process was completed correctly; debits must still equal credits
+• Verifies the closing process was completed correctly.
+Debits must still equal credits.

 Quick Reference Table

-Transaction captureIdentify/analyze transactions, Journal entries
+Transaction captureIdentify/analyze transactions, journal entries

-Account organizationLedger posting, Trial balances
+Account organizationLedger posting, trial balances

-Error detectionUnadjusted trial balance, Adjusted trial balance, Post-closing trial balance
+Error detectionUnadjusted trial balance, adjusted trial balance, post-closing trial balance

 Accrual accounting applicationAdjusting entries

-Matching principle enforcementAdjusting entries (depreciation, accrued expenses)
+Matching principle enforcementAdjusting entries (depreciation, accrued expenses, prepaid allocations)

 Financial reporting outputFinancial statement preparation

-Period separationClosing entries, Post-closing trial balance
+Period separationClosing entries, post-closing trial balance

-Permanent vs. temporary accountsClosing entries, Post-closing trial balance
+Permanent vs. temporary accountsClosing entries, post-closing trial balance

 Self-Check Questions